jindongwang/Pytorch-CapsuleNet/README.md

 ## Run

 Just run `Python test_capsnet.py` in your terminal.
 That's all.
+If you want to change the dataset (MNIST or CIFAR-10), you can easily set the `dataset` variable.

 It is better to run the code on a server with GPUs.
 Capsule network demands good computing devices.
 On my device (Nvidia K80), it will take about 5 minutes for one epoch.